Skip to main content

 Gallery Weekend in Berlin © Marco Funke

 The annual Gallery Weekend in Berlin is one of the most important art events of the year - and not only in Berlin.
-Over 50 galleries open their doors and invite you to talk to and about artists and their work.
+Many galleries open their doors and invite you to talk to and about artists and their work.
 Get an overview of the contemporary art scene, discover new things and meet old friends again.
 The Gallery Weekend is also a good opportunity for newcomers and those who just want to get a taste of the world of contemporary art.

 Where: various locations in Berlin